-With museums, theatre and outdoors fun galore, Chicago is a happening destination for family travelers of all ages.
-You can plan a visit at any time of year -- it's never too windy in our book.
-So even if the First Family has shown you all of their favorite Chicago haunts, read on and you may learn about a few more from us.
-For more general information, contact Choose Chicago Tourism (312/744-2400).
+With museums, theatre and outdoor fun galore, Chicago is a happening destination for family travelers of all ages.
+You can plan a visit at any time of year — it’s never too windy in our book.
+So even if the Obamas showed you all of their favorite Chicago haunts, read on and you may learn about a few more from us.
+And don’t forget that little discount ticket booklet; you can save 54% on Chicago’s 5 best attractions with CityPASS and drop the savings while shopping on Miracle Mile.
+For more general information, contact Choose Chicago Tourism.

 Great Fun for the Kids

 Model Railroad Garden at Chicago Botanic Garden